-F.A.C.T.™ Reference-Based Pricing FAQs
+F.A.C.T.™ Reference-Based Healthcare Pricing FAQs

-WHAT IS REFERENCE-BASED PRICING HEALTHCARE?
+WHAT IS REFERENCE-BASED HEALTHCARE PRICING?

 Reference-based pricing is a healthcare cost containment model that limits what a group health plan will pay for certain high-cost services including hospital and outpatient facility charges.
 There are a variety of reference-based pricing strategies employers can implement.

-HOW DOES REFERENCE-BASED PRICING WORK?
+HOW DOES REFERENCE-BASED HEALTHCARE PRICING WORK?

 One reference-based pricing approach has the group health plan set spending limits on certain high-cost healthcare procedures such as knee and hip replacements and identifies providers who accept the spending limit as payment-in-full.
 Employees who seek treatment from non-participating providers will be responsible for paying the additional charges beyond the reference price set by the group health plan.